alykoshin/gmail-send/README.md

   // from:    credentials.user,            // from: by default equals to user
   // replyTo: credentials.user,            // replyTo: by default `undefined`

-  // re:  'some-user@mail.com',            // almost any option of `nodemailer` will be passed to it
+  // bcc: 'some-user@mail.com',            // almost any option of `nodemailer` will be passed to it
-  // bcc: 'some-user@mail.com',            // including re: and bcc: (but no any processing will be done on them)
+  //                                       // (but no any processing will be done on them)

   subject: 'test subject',
   text:    'gmail-send example 1',         // Plain text